-7. Covenants by Executive
+Covenants by Executive.

-(a) Confidentiality and Non-Disclosure; Return of Company Property.
-During Executive's employment with the Company and thereafter, he or she agrees that he or she will not, except in furtherance of the business of the Company, disclose, furnish, or make available to any person or use for the benefit of himself or herself or any other person any confidential or proprietary information or data of the Company including, but not limited to, trade secrets, customer and supplier lists, pricing policies, operational methods, marketing plans or strategies, product development techniques or plans, business acquisition or disposition plans, new personnel employment plans, methods of manufacture, technical process, and formulae, designs and design projects, inventions and research projects and financial budgets and forecasts except (i) information which at the time is available to others in the business or generally known to the public other than as a result of disclosure by Executive not permitted hereunder, and
+(a) Confidentiality and Non-Disclosure.
+During Executive's employment with the Company and thereafter, he or she agrees that he or she will not, except in furtherance of the business of the Company, disclose, furnish, or make available to any person or use for the benefit of himself or herself or any other person any confidential or proprietary information or data of the Company including, but not limited to, trade secrets, customer and supplier lists, pricing policies, operational methods, marketing plans or strategies, product development techniques or plans, business acquisition or disposition plans, new personnel employment plans, methods of manufacture, technical process, and formulae, designs and design projects, inventions and research projects and financial budgets and forecasts except (i) information which at the time is available to others in the business or generally known to the public other than as a result of disclosure by Executive not permitted hereunder, and (ii) when required to do so by a court of competent jurisdiction, by any governmental agency or by any administrative, legislative or regulatory body; provided that in this instance Executive shall make reasonable efforts to inform the Company of any such request prior to any disclosure so as to permit the Company a meaningful opportunity to seek a protective order or similar adjudication.
+Upon termination of his or her employment with the Company, Executive will immediately return to the Company all written or electronically stored confidential or proprietary information in whatever format it is contained.

-(ii) when required to do so by a court of competent jurisdiction, by any governmental agency or by any administrative, legislative or regulatory body; provided that in this instance Executive shall make reasonable efforts to inform the Company of any such request prior to any disclosure so as to permit the Company a meaningful opportunity to seek a protective order or similar adjudication.
-Upon termination of his or her employment with the Company, Executive will immediately return to the Company all written or electronically stored confidential or proprietary information in whatever format it is contained, and will deliver to the Company promptly all other items which belong to the Company or which by their nature are for the use of Company employees only including, without limitation, all written and other materials which are of a secret or confidential nature relating to the business of the Company.
+(b) Non-Competition/Non-Solicitation.

-(b) Non-Competition/Non-Solicitation
+(i) During Executive's employment with the Company and for a period of two years following Executive's Separation from Service, Executive agrees not to directly or indirectly engage, or assist any business or entity, in Competitive Business Activity in any capacity, including without limitation as an employee, officer, or director of, or consultant or advisor to, any person or entity engaged directly or indirectly in a business which engages in Competitive Business Activity, in North America or anywhere that Orion or its Successor does business at the time of Executive's termination of employment, without the written consent of the Board.

-- (i) During Executive's employment with the Company and for a period of two years following Executive's Separation from Service, Executive agrees not to directly or indirectly engage, or assist any business or entity, in Competitive Business Activity in any capacity, including without limitation as an employee, officer, or director of, or consultant or advisor to, any person or entity engaged directly or indirectly in a business which engages in Competitive Business Activity, in North America or anywhere that Orion or its Successor does business at the time of Executive's termination of employment, without the written consent of the Board. - (ii) During Executive's employment with the Company and for a period of two years following Executive's Separation from Service, Executive agrees not to, in any form or manner, directly or indirectly, on his or her own behalf or in combination with others (1) solicit, induce or influence any customer, supplier, lender, lessor or any other person with a business relationship with the Company to discontinue or reduce the extent of such business relationship, or (2) recruit, solicit or otherwise induce or influence any employee of the Company to discontinue their employment with the Company.
+(ii) During Executive's employment with the Company and for a period of two years following Executive's Separation from Service, Executive agrees not to, in any form or manner, directly or indirectly, on his or her own behalf or in combination with others (1) solicit, induce or influence any customer, supplier, lender, lessor or any other person with a business relationship with the Company to discontinue or reduce the extent of such business relationship, or (2) recruit, solicit or otherwise induce or influence any employee of the Company to discontinue their employment with the Company.